 Sabrena fell in love with the special needs population in 2011, when she spent the summer working as a mentor for the Arc Jacksonville’s Living Independently and Finding Enrichment (LIFE) program at the University of North Florida.
 She majored in communications at UNF, with a focus on public relations and a minor in business administration, and graduated with her Bachelor’s degree in 2012.
 She spent six years traveling around the country as an independently contracted marketing and promotional product specialist, representing hundreds of brands and companies and carrying out their PR campaigns.
 She spent the majority of her peak campaign seasons representing Fiat Chrysler Automobiles in the North American International Auto Show circuit, as a spokesperson for the Fiat brand.
-At the same time, she obtained her alternative teaching certification in special education and would spend her summers working for the Arc and Americorps as a mentor for young adults with special needs.
+At the same time, she obtained her Mental Health First Aid certification and alternative teaching certification in special education, spending her summers working for the Arc and Americorps as a mentor for young adults with special needs.
 In 2018, she found the opportunity to combine her experience in marketing with her passion of working with the special needs population, and now feels right at home with Mainspring Academy.
 Sabrena has lived in Jacksonville since 1995.
 In her free time, she loves to practice yoga, play her guitar and ukulele, and explore our beautiful state with her husband and two dogs.

 Amy is a native of Mobile, Alabama.
 She attended the University of South Alabama and graduated with a dual degree in special and elementary education.
 Amy has been teaching at Mainspring Academy for seven years.
 Her work has primarily focused on working with students who have profound needs in the areas of communication and independent functioning.
 She is committed to providing students with a loving and developmentally sound foundation for a lifetime of learning.
 Amy strives to create and maintain an environment where her students can grow and thrive while exploring the world around them.
 Outside of the classroom, Amy enjoys spending time with her husband and extended family.